dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 “Is Amanda Huggenkiss there?”

-Marlon covered his mouth to stop from giggling and I had to do it too, because seeing him made me crack up.
+Marlon covered his mouth to stop from giggling and I almost cracked up.
 Soft static filled the quiet phone line as my hapless victim tried to puzzle out my game.

 Then she said, “Yes, Truman Burbank, there’s a man to hug and kiss here.
 But he says he’s joining the Navy in the morning, so your mom had better hurry over right away.”